wdanilo/haskell-logger/README.md

 [Debug] debug in fork
 ```

-The output may of course vary, based on the way threads will be sheduled, because we use 'print' functions here.
+The output may of course vary, based on the way threads will be sheduled, because we use `print` functions here.
 Anyway you can notice, that the prints were executed at the same time as all the logging.
-It is important to use ```Thread.fork```, which is just a simple wrapper around 'forkIO'.
+It is important to use ```Thread.fork```, which is just a simple wrapper around `forkIO`.

 #### Exception handling